 If inventors know one thing it’s how to make lemons out of lemonade.
-History is full of stories about inventors who have succeeded despite failure and tragedy.
-The inventor of Coston Flares Martha Coston dealt with both.
+History is full of stories about inventors who have succeeded despite failure and tragedy, and inventor Martha Coston dealt with both.

 For the years she was working on the invention she and her children stayed with friends.
 She first wanted to find out if the idea was even worth pursuing, so she contacted some people she knew in the Navy.